elliotgunn/datafold-docs/docs/guides/ci/github_actions.md

 ### Advanced Pull Request Job
 This is similar to the [pull request job](github_actions.md#pull-request-job) above, with some added features:
 * [Slim CI](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration#configuring-a-dbt-cloud-ci-job)
-    * Speeds up CI by running only your changes
+    * Speeds up CI by running only modified models and downstreams
     * Quick primer on [state:modified](https://docs.getdbt.com/reference/node-selection/methods#the-state-method) syntax:
         * `state:modified+` run the modified model(s) and all downstream models
         * `state:+modified` run the modified model(s) and all upstream models